underwatergrasshopper/CrossWindowKeyStrokeSender/README.md

 ## Send Delivery Method
 Allows to send key messages and text messages to target window.
 For each message sent, `SendToWindow` function waits until message is processed by target window.
 Sending messages might take some time.
+Setting delay time or wait time is NOT required.
 Function `SendToWindow` must be called from main thread of application.

 ### Send Example 1
 Sends text message to Notepad window as single text message.